louism517/louism517.github.io/_posts/2024-09-10-boring-tech.markdown

 In the talk, Gergely posits that businesses of all shapes and sizes will have to learn to do more with less.
 Less money means less hiring means fewer engineers.
 With fewer engineers, the smart move is to narrow the scope of the technologies they need to work with.
-Or, rather, the number of technologies they need to _know_.
+Or, rather, the number of technologies they need to know.
 Not only does this reduce the cognitive load on the engineers, it also means that each individual is able to work on multiple areas of the stack.

 An example cited in the talk is Typescript.
-Whilst Typescript itself not _boring_, perhaps using *solely* Typescript could be considered so (if set against the plethora of other 'cool' technologies).
+Whilst Typescript itself is not boring, perhaps using *solely* Typescript could be considered so (if set against the plethora of other 'cool' technologies).
 Typescript is an inspired choice: we pretty much _have_ to use it for the web, so why not then for mobile, and the backend?
-We can even use it for infrastructure - the CDK uses Typescript natively.
+We can even use it for infrastructure - AWS' Cloud Development Kit (CDK) uses Typescript natively (and compiles to Terraform so is not limited to just AWS).

 Similar sentiments have been raised by others: